KParrish193/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The DOM refers to the Document Object Model and is the Javascipt rendering of the HTML blueprint.
+The DOM allows for developers to read, access, and manipulate the page structure and content.

 2. What is an event?

+    An event is some interaction with the webpage that when initiated triggers something else to happen - most common include mouse and keyboard interactions like mouse clicks/hovers or key presses.

 3. What is an event listener?

+    An event listener is something that "listens" for a specific event and then triggers a callback as a response to the specific event taking place.

 4. Why would we convert a NodeList into an Array?

+    While a NodeList is array-like we wouldn't be able to utilize array methods on it - we would need to convert to an array to access methods like .map, .filter, etc.

 5. What is a component?

+    A component is a grouping of code that is brought together to build peices of sites that are often repeated but with different information being utilized.
+By using a component we can kep the code drier by reusing the base code and modifying the data passed through.

 ### Git Set up